 If other drivers or passersby witnessed the accident, be sure to obtain their contact information before leaving the scene.
 The police will also likely want to interview witnesses and will include their statements in the police report.

-When the police ask you what happened, answer honestly and concisely, and avoid saying anything they could misconstrue as an admission of guilt.
+When the police ask you what happened, answer honestly and concisely.
+Avoid saying anything they could misconstrue as an admission of guilt.
 Even a seemingly innocuous phrase like “I’m sorry” could implicate you later.

-Even if you believe you only suffered minor injuries, the adrenaline from the accident may make it impossible to tell how injured you really are at first.
-Your doctor can conduct a physical exam and check your injuries, and then provide a medical report that lists your injuries and potential for future complications.
+Even if you believe you only suffered minor injuries, seek medical attention.
+The adrenaline from the accident may make it impossible to tell how injured you really are at first.
+Your doctor can conduct a physical exam and check your injuries.
+After, a doctor can provide a medical report that lists your injuries and potential for future complications.
 This will be an invaluable document for a future lawsuit.

-Before you attempt to deal with insurance companies or any other official actions related to your truck accident, retain the services of a Denver truck accident attorney you can trust to handle your case.
+Before you attempt to deal with insurance companies or any other official actions, retain the services of an experienced Denver truck accident attorney to handle your case in Colorado.
 Your trucking accident lawyer will help you determine your eligibility for insurance coverage and help you determine your best options for legal recovery.
-Do not speak with any claims adjusters until you have an attorney and your attorney has advised you on how to approach discussions with claims adjusters.
+Do not speak with any claims adjusters until you have an attorney.
+Your truck collision attorney will advice you on how to approach discussions with claims adjusters.

 Finding the right Denver trucking accident attorney is a tremendous asset after an accident with a commercial truck in Colorado.

 Our Denver accident attorneys at The Fang Law Firm are tough advocates for people injured through the negligence of others.
-Call our office today to schedule a consultation with our Denver truck accident lawyers if you have been hurt or lost a loved one in a serious truck accident.
+Call our office today to schedule a consultation with our experienced truck accident lawyers in Colorado.